 There are two main components to an Area Plan.

 - The land use vision map shows where opportunities for land use change exist.

 - The planning principles clarify the vision and requirements that apply to future development in the areas covered by the Area Plan.

 An Area Plan must be considered by the Minister or the Development Consent Authority whenever a rezoning or development is proposed.
 Area Plans do not alter existing use rights and land can continue to be used in accordance with the current land-use zone.

 Area Plans also do not automatically rezone land.
 If a landowner wants to develop in accordance with the Area Plan, the landowner must first rezone the land by applying to the Minister responsible for administering the Planning Act.

 Area Plans try to look as far ahead as possible but, in time, they may be reviewed to meet the future needs and aspirations of the community.
 Any change to an Area Plan is a Planning Scheme Amendment and must follow the process set out in the Planning Act, including public exhibition.

 The Area Planning process

-The Central Darwin Area plan is being developed over three stages.
+The Central Darwin Area plan was developed over three stages.

 Stage One occurred from 24 October 2017 to 24 November 2017, and included the release of a discussion paper and first round of up front community consultation.
 Information stalls were held across the study area and written submissions were invited.